AlexKempen/resume-wiki/wiki.md

 This subreddit is dedicated to helping engineering students and professionals create and improve their resumes.
 Please note that the guidelines provided in this wiki predominantly align with the standards of resumes in the **United States and Canada**.

-**Disclaimer:** there are no clear-cut rules when it comes to writing resumes, and this wiki serves as a resource offering general suggestions and guidelines rather than definitive rules.
+**Disclaimer:** there are no clear-cut rules when it comes to writing resumes.
+This wiki serves as a resource offering general suggestions and guidelines rather than definitive rules.
+At the end of the day, it's up to you to decide what works best for you.

 ---